-Mnesia has encountered an error.
-The reason for the error is explained i Format and Args which may be given as input to io:format/2 or sent to the error\logger.
-By default this event is reported to the error\logger.
+Mnesia has detected an error.
+The fault reason is explained in Format and Args, which can be given as input to io:format/2 or sent to error\logger.
+By default this event is reported to error\logger.

 '''

 {mnesia_user, Event}

 '''